yell0wsuit/cuttherope-dx/HowToAddNewTexture.md

 ```

 **No code changes needed!** Just add the entry to the JSON and it's automatically loaded.

+To replace texture, simply add same `resourceId` number and filename in `TexturePackerRegistry.json`.

 ### 4. Configuration options